 (6) The lady from California had been divorced several times and had no children.

-4. The only common denominator I could find, beside their heart ailments and the hospital floor they shared, was this
+5. The only common denominator I could find, beside their heart ailments and the hospital floor they shared, was the following

 (1) All three had suppressed guilt of various kinds deep within themselves.